alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 #### Where do you need help?

 * Clarity on how to establish top priorities.
+	* EK - I will check in with DC and MS about this.
+Please send me the spreadsheet.

 #### Any other topics